-Due to the importance of student teaching and the time involved in additional school rehearsals, field trips, contests, and concerts, student teachers:
+Due to the importance of student teaching and the time involved in additional school rehearsals, field trips, festivals, and concerts, student teachers:

-- May not participate in any college courses or in any School of Music sponsored extracurricular activities - May not perform recitals, opera roles, or concerto - Are urged to avoid other regular obligations, such as jobs or other professional work.
+- May not participate in any college courses or in any School of Music sponsored extracurricular activities. - May not perform recitals, opera roles, or concerto. - Are urged to avoid other regular obligations, such as jobs or other professional work.

-Music Education adheres to University policies concerning academic integrity (plagiarism, cheating, etc.) found in the Fredonia Catalog: Undergraduate and Graduate Programs (http://fredonia.smartcatalogiq.com/en/2018-2019/Catalog).
+Music Education adheres to University policies concerning academic integrity (plagiarism, cheating, etc.) found in the Fredonia Catalog: Undergraduate and Graduate Programs.
 Anyone who is suspected of academic dishonesty will be reported to the Academic Affairs committee; if the Committee finds that the charges are supported, then the candidate will fail the course and may be suspended from the Music Education program.